naumanb/aws-sa-co3-notes/readme.md

   - Not used between DBs of same type.
   - Use with AWS Snowball for physical migration of extremely large data.

-# Network Storage & Data Lifecycle
+# Network Storage and Data Lifecycle

 ## 10.1.
 Elastic File System (EFS) Architecture